 Being a good presenter takes practice.
 Rehearsing and preparing for your presentations will increase your confidence in your communication skills.
 Find resources here to develop your presentation skills, for individual and group presentations, with tips on how to use technology for effective delivery.

 What you will learn the importance of skills such as using your voice and non-verbal communication to reflect on the expectations of your audience and incorporate these into your presentations about the use of visual tools in your presentations the importance of preparing your presentations.

 Where to get help

 The Learning Hub can help you with assessment related questions.
-No need to make an appointment, just drop-in during advertised times.
-Check drop-in times and locations here:
+Find details here: